• home

 Location : Hakone

-This morning, hop on a boat across Ashinoko Lake and then tride the Hakone ropeway cable car to the top of the surrounding mountains.
+This morning, hop on a boat across Ashinoko Lake, then ride the Hakone ropeway cable car to the top of the surrounding mountains.
 The area around the lake offers plenty of stunning views, and you may even catch a glimpse of Mt Fuji in the distance if weather conditions are clear.
-The afternoon is free to further explore Hakone’s spectacular mountain scenery and volcanic sites.
-Perhaps visit the boiling sulphur springs of Owakudani, or Hakone Jinja Shrine with its red torii gate rising from the shore of Ashinoko Lake.
-Or go for a walk through the hills of the famed grassland ecosystem of Sengokuhara.
-There’s also a great collection of art at the Hakone Open-Air Museum and the Pola Museum of Art, an eclectic mix that includes work by the likes of Renoir, Monet, Picasso, Van Gogh, Cézanne and Gallé.
+The afternoon is free to further explore Hakone’s mountain scenery and volcanic sites.
+Perhaps visit the boiling sulphur springs of Owakudani or Hakone Jinja Shrine with its red torii gate rising from the shore of Ashinoko Lake.
+Or, go for a walk through the hills of the famed grassland ecosystem of Sengokuhara.
+There’s also a great collection of art at the Hakone Open-Air Museum and the Pola Museum of Art – an eclectic mix that includes work by Renoir, Monet, Picasso, Van Gogh, Cezanne and Galle.
 Not what you would expect to find in a small Japanese town, right?

 Day :6